xjh22222228/nav/README_EN.md

 #### gh-pages (Free)

-1. Click `Fork` in the top right corner.
+1. Click `Fork` in the upper right corner to fork this repository.

-2. Apply for a `token` at [https://github.com/settings/tokens/new](https://github.com/settings/tokens/new), select appropriate permissions (select all if unsure), copy and save the Token; [For Gitee, click here](https://gitee.com/profile/personal_access_tokens/new)
+2. Request a token at [https://github.com/settings/tokens/new](https://github.com/settings/tokens/new), check **repo** and **workflow** permissions, then copy and save the Token.

-3. Add the token at https://github.com/your-username/nav/settings/secrets/actions/new, name it `TOKEN` in uppercase.
+3. Open https://github.com/your-username/nav/actions to ensure GitHub Actions are enabled.

-4. Open https://github.com/your-username/nav/actions to enable automatic deployment
+4. Modify the [gitRepoUrl](file:///Users/xiejiahe/NoCode/develop/open-source/nav/scripts/utils.ts#L64-L67) field in the root configuration file [nav.config.yaml](nav.config.yaml).

-5. Modify the `gitRepoUrl` field in the root configuration file [nav.config.yaml](nav.config.yaml)
+5. Visit https://your-username.github.io/nav to access your powerful navigation site.

-6. Open https://your-username.github.io/nav to see your powerful navigation website.
+If you encounter 404, open https://github.com/your-username/nav/settings/pages and verify if the deployment branch is set to **gh-pages**.

 #### Netlify (Recommended, Free)